 Pinkfong is in the education/entertainment business, and they publish this type of songs all the time.
 Their channel has more than 4,000 children’s songs.
 All of them do well (with millions of views each), but Baby Shark Dance has outdone them all by surpassing the 3 billion views.

 British Mark Ronson, Hawaiian Bruno Mars, and Kansas-born Jeff Bashker were jamming one day at Bruno’s studio in Los Angeles.
 Bruno was at the drums, Jeff on the keyboard, and Mark at the guitar.
 And they came up with what would become Uptown Funk.

 Mark has said it was quite exciting that day, that they thought the song had a lot of promise.
 But then it fizzled.
-And the trio almost gave up on it several times during the next months because the song just wouldn’t come together.
+And the trio almost gave up on it several times during the next months because the song just would not come together.

 7. Gangnam Style.
 3.5 billion views.

 Gangnam is the name of the poshest district in Seoul.
-In the humorous song Psy is trying to pick up a girl, trying to convince her that he is as cool as she is, and that he is like the people from Gangnam: wealthy and laid back (if you want to take a closer look at the lyrics, here is a good translation).
+In the humorous song, Psy is trying to pick up a girl.
+He tries to convince her that he is as cool as she is, and that he is like the people from Gangnam: wealthy and laid back.
+(If you want to take a closer look at the lyrics, here is a good translation.)